nicofirst1/MotionBot/README.md

 - [X] Optimize are different (replace for with any)
 - [X] Moved from gaussianBlur to blur (x4 times faster)
 - [ ] Optimize face detection in time
+- [ ] Delete subjects face images after the model has been trained with them

 - [ ] ~~New thread function to get face in video~~